 - Ads in the Knowledge Panel

-There are a number of questions and possibly implications buzzing around the ads community.
+There are a number of questions and possible implications buzzing around the ads community.
 Here’s what we know, and what we can hypothesize moving forward.

 - Organic Search results pushed to 5th position